Debunking SEO Myths

 Crap Hat Techniques Are The Only Techniques

-A common misconception held by those outside the SEO industry is that certain sleazy techniques: purchasing links, spinning articles, and creating misleading content – are the core of search engine optimization, making SEO experts little better than 401 scammers.
-On the contrary, the folks who indulge in such poor practices are generally considered to be the black sheep of SEO.
+People outside SEO often wrongly believe that shady tactics are central to it.
+They think buying links, spinning articles, and creating misleading content are SEO’s core.
+This makes them see SEO experts as similar to scammers.
+However, those who use such bad practices are generally seen as the black sheep of SEO.
 They’re the people who make every legitimate online marketer look bad; most simply wish they could be swept under a rug and forgotten.

 Although spam is inevitably going to be a part of digital marketing (there’ll always be incompetents), it’s not fair to judge every professional by their existence.